Archive for the ‘Aqdas and Law’ Category

 Like Loading...

-Posted in Aqdas and Law, Defence of the Faith | Tagged: Abdu'l-Baha, Guardianship, Hands of the Cause, hermeneutics, Mason Remey, secret ballot, Will and Testament, بهائی, بهائیت, عبدالبهاء | 10 Comments »
+Posted in Aqdas and Law, Defence of the Faith | Tagged: Abdu'l-Baha, Guardianship, Hands of the Cause, hermeneutics, Mason Remey, secret ballot, Sen McGlinn, Will and Testament, بهائی, بهائیت, سن مک گلین, عبدالبهاء | 11 Comments »

 Posted by Sen on April 11, 2009

-I happened recently to be reading the wikipedia page for the Bahai Calendar and noted that it said “Like Islam, Friday is also the day of rest in the Baha’i Faith.”
+The wikipedia page for the Bahai Calendar state: “Like Islam, Friday is also the day of rest in the Baha’i Faith.”

 That’s not true for Islam: Friday is the day on which attendance at the congregational prayers at noon in the mosque is obligatory for those Muslims who are able, but it is not a ‘day of rest’ in Islam.
 But what about the Bahai Faith?
 We do not say our obligatory prayers in congregation (although we may say them, each for himself, during the Mashriqu’l-Adhkar service, but that is another story).
-Do we have a day of rest, as the wikipedia article says?
+Do we have a day of rest, as the Wikipedia article says?

 Read the rest of this entry »